ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 Using the built-in `csv` module is *okay*, it's a bit nicer than the manual version we made using only the core Python language but there are *much* better alternatives available by using one of the many available Python *packages*.

+### Python Data Analysis: Pandas

+We are going to dive right in here and start using a Python package called **pandas** (The name comes from *panel data* rather than the cute black and white fluffy animals at Edinburgh Zoo.

+Packages are ubiquitous in Python, and most scientific programming done with Python makes use of one or more packages.
+You can think of them as 'add-ons' to the basic Python language, much like libraries in R or other programming languages.
+Pandas is a sofware package for Python that contains a whole bunch of useful functions and data structures for dealing with tables of data, time-series data, and other similar datasets.

 ### Numeric Python: NumPy to the rescue!

 *If you have not already done so, you will need to install the 'numpy' Python package*.

-We are going to dive right in here and start using a Python package called NumPy.
-Packages are ubiquitous in Python, and most scientific programming done with Python makes use of one or more packages.
-You can think of them as 'add-ons' to the basic Python language, much like libraries in R or other programming languages.
-NumPy is short for *numerical Python* and contains a whole bunch of useful functions and data structures for dealing with primarily numerical data.

 We need to tell Python that we want to use the NumPy package (it is not available by default), so we use an `import` statement to do this, i.e. we want to *import* the package into our program so we can use its features.
 (Just like we did with the csv module)